OpenCdsi/opencdsi.github.io/index.md

 CDSi software is part of an *immunization information system* (IIS) which itself can be part of an *electronic health records* (EHR) system.
-It's purpose is to evaluate a patients immunization histroy and then forecast the next vaccine doses required for a patient to achieve immunity to the covered antigens.
+It's purpose is to evaluate a patients immunization history and then forecast the next vaccine doses required by a patient to achieve immunity to the covered antigens.

 There are many IIS implementations in operation at state government agencies, hospitals, and clinics.
 These implementations tend to be proprietary products that